Jazz Ensemble Camp for Senior High

 Building On A Strong Foundation

-From 8am-5pm, campers will play in a Big Band, a small combo, and setctionals, as well as participate in masterclasses focused on the dynamics and fundamentals of instrumental jazz music.
+From 8am-5pm, campers will play in a Big Band, a small combo, and sectionals, as well as participate in masterclasses focused on the dynamics and fundamentals of instrumental jazz music.
 Classes will highlight topics such as improvisation, technique, effective practicing and jazz history.
 A personalized class schedule will be created just for you based on a placement audition at check-in.

 Practice.
 Play.
 Perform.
 Excel.

 Evening jam sessions provide an opportunity to play alongside instructors and fellow senior high jazz students.
 Ample practice time is also built into the campers schedule.
 Campers will perform in a final performance in Ruby Diamond Concert Hall.
 See what a sample daily schedule for this camp looks like.

 Private lessons are available at this camp for an additional fee.
 Read more about Private Lessons.